logos-co/nomos-specs/mixnet/v2/sim/README.md

 ### Time in simulation

-The simulation has been implemented based on [SimPy](https://simpy.readthedocs.io/en/latest/) which is discrete-event simulation framework.
+The simulation is implemented based on [SimPy](https://simpy.readthedocs.io/en/latest/) which is discrete-event simulation framework.
 All events are processed sequentially by a single thread.
 However, multiple parallel events, which should be processed at the same time, can be also simulated by scheduling them at the same "time".